o3de/o3de.org/content/docs/userguide/particles/editor/reference-visibility.md

 ---
-description: ' Use the Visibility attribute in the &ALYlong; &particle-editor; to control the visibility of the particles. '
+description: ' Use the Visibility attribute in the Amazon Lumberyard Particle Editor to control the visibility of the particles. '
 title: Visibility Attribute
 ---